We offer water analysis for nutrient and irrigation water quality analysis for producers. However, full drinking water analysis is not offered.

 The most common water analysis from producers is irrigation water quality, which includes both electrical conductivity (E.C.) and sodium (Na) and routinely analyzes for nitrate-nitrogen (NO3-N), ammonium-nitrogen (NH4-N), sulfur (S), and chloride (Cl).
-Other tests can be requested, but are not typically of interest to producers.
+Other tests are available upon request.

 Irrigation water is typically analyzed for nitrate content to determine the reduction in nitrogen fertilizer application due to application of irrigation water.